Floriculture and Ornamental Horticulture

 - Research Technician

 Floriculture and Ornamental Horticulture students must complete a 12 week, 480 clock hour work (40 hours per week) experience in a floral industry enterprise.
-The internship requirement may be completed any semester after successful completion of PSS 2343, Floral Design.
+The internship requirement may be completed any semester after successful completion of PSS 2343 Floral Design or LA1803 Landscape Architecture Appreciation.

 A Minor in Floriculture and Ornamentals consists of the following courses: